Review: Khan Academy

 I am incredibly passionate about Khan Academy for more than a few reasons.
-Like, to the point that you shouldn’t insult it in front of me because it probably won’t end well.
-(To be fair, I’m always game for a healthy academic debate, but I am unquestionably biased.)
-So let me back up a little bit, and tell you the short history of Khan Academy.
+Like, to the point that you shouldn't insult it in front of me because it probably won't end well for you.
+(To be fair, I'm always game for a healthy academic debate, but I am unquestionably biased.)
+So let me back up a bit, and tell you the short history of Khan Academy.

-I just want to take an aside here and say that this story illustrates the idea that even the littlest things can grow into a huge movement (one that’s funded by Bill Gates and Google, among others).
-Khan realized that he could start a revolution in education and help people who had trouble with conventional education, and he was willing to take a gamble on himself in order to help the world.
+I just want to take an aside her and say, that is one of the coolest stories illustrating the idea that even the littlest things can grow into a huge movement (one that's funded by Bill Gates and Google, among others).
+Khan realized that he could start a revolution in education, and help people who had trouble with conventional education, and he was willing to take a gamble on himself in order to help the world.

 Khan Academy has grown a thousandfold since the days of voiceovers and MS Paint.
-While YouTube still hosts the videos, the website puts the videos together into a reasonable order that you can follow or not, if you choose.
-It also adds in exercises and quizzes to help you practice and absorb the information that the videos provide.
+While its videos are still hosted by YouTube, the website puts the videos together into a syllabus that you can follow (or not, if you like to skip around), and adds in exercises and quizzes to help you practice and absorb the information that the videos provide.
 Chief among its programs is World of Math.
-They test for mastery of specific skills, moving on to the next skill when a particular idea is firmly grasped.
-This allows for highly personalized learning sessions, allowing struggling students to continue practicing the skills they have trouble with, and helping others to jump far ahead of what they learn in school.
-This strategy can foster a love for the subject rather than the boredom that occurs when you already understand the subject being taught.
+They test for mastery of specific skills, automatically moving on to the next skill when a particular idea is firmly grasped.
+This allows for highly personalized learning sessions, allowing struggling students to continue practicing the skills they have trouble with, and helping others to spring far ahead of what they learn in school, fostering a love for the subject rather than the boredom that occurs when you already understand the subject being taught.

-As evidenced by World of Math, Khan Academy gears itself mostly toward the K-12 crowd, supplementing the core subjects of math, science, history, grammar, etc. They have even done a partnership with College Board to help high school students with SAT prep!
-(I wish the GRE was in there too, but hey, it’s a different company.)
+As evidenced by World of Math, Khan Academy is geared mostly toward the K-12 crowd, supplementing the core subjects of math, science, history, grammar, etc. They have even done a partnership with College Board to help high school students with SAT prep.
+(I wish the GRE was there too, but hey, it's a different company.)
 However, they have also done some EXTREMELY cool partnerships with big name companies like NASA and Pixar.
-Another one of their early partnerships was with the Green brothers (also known as the Vlog Brothers) for Crash Course World History, Biology and Ecology, and Chemistry (you can see my post about Crash Course World History here).
+Another one of their early partnerships was with the Green brothers (also known as the Vlog Brothers) for Crash Course World History, Biology and Ecology, and Chemistry (you can see my Crash Course World History post here).

-One of the reasons I love Khan Academy and everything they stand for is that they are “For free.
+A final note: one of the reasons I love Khan Academy and everything they stand for is that they are "For free.
 For everyone.
-Forever.”
-I CANNOT STRESS ENOUGH how much I admire this in a time when many companies are choosing to capitalize on the growing edtech and online learning trend.
+Forever."
+I CANNOT STRESS ENOUGH how much I admire this in a time where many companies are choosing to capitalize on the growing edtech and online learning trend.
 I continually look forward to seeing what their next step is in providing a free education for anyone who wants it.